34tools/Auditory-Focus-Screen-Toggle/README.md

 ## Overview

 Auditory Focus Screen is built for moments when you want to *listen more than look*.
-It temporarily replaces the busy arrange view with a calm, minimal visual layer: one tall track at the top named `∪＾ェ＾∪` and one long neutral-colored item spanning the project length.
+It temporarily replaces the busy arrange view with a calm, minimal visual layer: one tall track at the top and one long neutral-colored item spanning the project length.

 When you toggle it off, it removes the focus track and restores your previous selection and arrange-view time range.